chibenwa/james-project/src/adr/0036-eventbus.md

 Also, protocols enable notifications upon mailbox modifications.
 This is for instance the case for `RFC-2177 IMAP IDLE`, leveraged for `RFC-3501 IMAP unsolicitated notifications` when selecting a Mailbox, as well as maintaining the `IMAP Message Sequence Number <-> Unique IDentifier` MSN <-> UID mapping.
-Changes happening for a specific entity (mailbox) needs to be propagated to the relevant listeners.
+Changes happening for a specific entity (mailbox) need to be propagated to the relevant listeners.

 ## Decision